 A wholesome meal of rice and curry

-When in Sri Lanka, do as the Sri Lankans do.
+When you travel to Sri Lanka, do as the Sri Lankans do.
 A Sri Lankan rice and curry dish with native spices and flavours is a must try.
 This staple meal will leave you craving for more.
-Cherry on the top, it is also the cheapest meal in Sri Lanka.
+Cherry on the top, it is also the cheapest meal in you will find when you travel to Sri Lanka.
 (Indian version of Vada Pav).
 Street eateries in Sri Lanka exhibit buffet boards that say buffets for 110 – 250 rupees ($1-$2).You can eat as much rice and curry as you want in such minimum amount of money.
 They usually serve different types of curries.
 These scrumptious curries are mostly vegetarian; you will need to pay a little more for meat options.

 Show courtesy and respect to the clergy